Bastieisendick/pyCronjob/README.md

 + There are endless possibilities, so be creative!<br/>

 This took me about 2 hours, so its not the most feature rich...
-But it does its job!
+But it does its job!<br/>